51Degrees/specifications/pipeline-specification/features/caching.md

 on the Evidence values in the key.

-Where [resource cleanup](resource-cleanup.md) is needed, the lifetime of such data objects is tied to the Flow Data that is generated for that request.
+Where [resource cleanup](resource-cleanup.md) is needed, the lifetime of such data objects is usually tied to the Flow Data that is generated for that request.

-However, cached instances can persist long after the original Flow Data that resulted in their creation is gone.
+However, cached Aspect Data instances can persist long after the original Flow Data that resulted in their creation is gone.

-Consequently, if the Element Data produced by an Engine requires cleanup, then that Engine MUST NOT allow a cache to be added.
+Consequently, if the Aspect Data produced by an Engine requires cleanup, then that Engine MUST NOT allow a cache to be added.

-In addition, this functionality can result in a scenario where the instance is accessed by multiple threads simultaneously.
+In addition, this functionality can result in a scenario where a single instance is accessed by multiple threads simultaneously.
-If access to the Element Data cannot be guaranteed to be thread-safe, then the Engine MUST NOT allow a cache to be added.
+If access to the properties of an Aspect Data implementation cannot be guaranteed to be thread-safe, then the corresponding Engine MUST NOT allow a cache to be added.

-Design note - There are various routes we could potentially take to allow caches to still work in the scenarios described above.
-(Creating a duplicate of the instance, reference counting to ensure cleanup happens, etc.)
-51Degrees has decided not to pursue these at present, so the current implementations simply do not support adding a cache in these cases.
+Design note - There are various routes that could potentially be explored to allow caches to still work in the scenarios described above.
+(Creating a duplicate of the instance, reference counting to ensure cleanup happens, etc.) 51Degrees has decided not to pursue these at present, so the current implementations simply do not support adding a cache in these cases.